Racing is one of the oldest genres in video games, stretching back 50 years, but what are the best racing games ever?

 In most fans' estimations, the Underground games are the only two which come close to Most Wanted and it's hard to disagree with that.

 If NFS can return to these glory days, it will become one of the best series out there again, there's no question about that.
+Most Wanted was a product of its time though, and it's possible that NFS will never get back to these levels.

 The array of circuits and cars available is amazing and the simulation physics are second to none, it's incredible.